Austin Reiter: Cleveland Browns

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On September 3, 2018, Reiter was claimed off waivers by the Kansas City Chiefs.
 He signed a two-year contract extension with the Chiefs on December 6, 2018.

 In 2019, Reiter was named the Chiefs starting center and started every game including the playoffs.
 He won Super Bowl LIV when the Chiefs defeated the San Francisco 49ers 31–20.

 New Orleans Saints

 On September 15, 2021, Reiter was signed to the New Orleans Saints practice squad.
-On September 18, 2021, Reiter was promoted to the New Orleans Saints active roster for the game against the Carolina Panthers.
+On September 18, 2021, Reiter was promoted to the Saints active roster for the game against the Carolina Panthers.

 Miami Dolphins

 On October 5, 2021, Reiter was signed by the Miami Dolphins off the Saints' practice squad.
 He started five games at center due to injury before being released on December 14.

 Los Angeles Rams

 On December 18, 2021, Reiter was signed to the Los Angeles Rams practice squad, but was released three days later.